Geology of Uranium Deposits

 Olympic Dam* is the world’s largest deposit of uranium, and accounts for the major part of Australia’s uranium resources, though it is only recovered as a by-product with copper.
 Both it and Carrapateena occur in a hematite-rich granite breccia complex in the Gawler Craton, overlain by approximately 300 metres of flat-lying sedimentary rocks of the Stuart Shelf geological province.

-* The central core of the complex is barren hematite-quartz breccia, with several localised diatreme structures, flanked to the east and west by zones of intermingled hematite-rich breccias and granitic breccias.
+The central core of the complex is barren hematite-quartz breccia, with several localized diatreme structures, flanked to the east and west by zones of intermingled hematite-rich breccias and granitic breccias.
 These zones are approximately one kilometre wide and extend almost 5 km in a northwest-southeast direction.
 Virtually all the economic copper-uranium mineralisation is hosted by these hematite-rich breccias.
 This broad zone is surrounded by granitic breccias extending up to 3 km beyond the outer limits of the hematite-rich breccias.

 The deposit contains iron, copper, uranium, gold, silver, rare earth elements (mainly lanthanum and cerium) and fluorine.
 Only copper, uranium, gold, and silver are recovered.
 Uranium grades average from 0.07 to 0.035% U, the higher-grade mineralisation being pitchblende.
 Copper grades average 2.7% for proved reserves, 2.0% for probable reserves, and 1.1% for indicated resources.